 SOLO & DUO EXHIBITIONS

-2017 Shapeshifting, Fazakas Gallery, Vancouver BC
+2017 Shapeshifting (with Rande Cook), Fazakas Gallery, Vancouver BC

-2014 Ravenous, Alcheringa Gallery, Victoria BC
+2014 Ravenous (with Rande Cook), Alcheringa Gallery, Victoria BC

 2013 Romancing the Squirrel, Apartment Gallery, Victoria BC